 - On the table, in a bowl or kneading machine, place the flour, salt, yeast foam and sunflower oil.
 Gradually add the water.
 Knead until you get a smooth, soft and elastic dough.
 Ball the dough and let rise for 30 minutes or until doubled in volume.

 - Divide the dough into equal parts and balls.
 This time the dough was divided into 12 parts of 70 g / 2.47 oz / 0.15 lb each approx. Cover the balls of dough and let rest 10 minutes.

-- Then take a ball of dough, flatten with the fingers to degas.
+- Then take a bun of dough, flatten with your fingers to degas.

 - Stretch the dough with a rolling pin, keeping the circular shape, avoiding all kinds of folds in the dough.
 Sprinkle with whole wheat flour if necessary.
 Put the stretched dough on a baking dish, previously oiled or sprayed with vegetable spray Cover with kitchen plastic film or bag.
 Let rise for 15-20 minutes.

 - Bake in a preheated oven at 230 degrees / 446 Fahrenheit for 10 minutes or until puffed.
 Remove from oven and stack.

 - You can use all-purpose or bread flour.